TheA/send-to-anytype-firefox/README.md

 2. Configure your connection to Anytype in the add-on settings
 3. Use the add-on button to save the current page to Anytype

+## Maintenance & Support Notice

+This project is developed in my **free time**.
+While I hope others find it useful, please note:

+- I can't guarantee regular updates or long-term maintenance
+- Support may be limited, delayed or not existent
+- Feel free to fork the project if you need something more customized

+> Thank you for your understanding — and for supporting independent, free-time projects!

 ## Disclaimer & Contributor Note

 This is my **first open-source project**, and my JavaScript might be a little rusty — so please use this extension **at your own risk**.